Diocese of Richmond: 2010 to present

 A judge in 2016 dismissed a lawsuit filed by a former diocesan employee.
-The diocese had hired John Murphy to serve as executive director of Saint Francis Home in Richmond.
+The diocese had hired John Murphy to serve as executive director of the Saint Francis Home in Richmond.
 The diocese fired him a week later after learning that he was in a same-sex marriage.
-Murphy asked for a dismissal after reaching a settlement with the diocese.
+Murphy asked for a dismissal after reaching a financial settlement with the diocese.